-Winner Group 1 v Second placed in Group 2 or Borders qualifier
+Winner Group 1 v Second placed in Group 2.

-Winner Group 2 v Second placed in Group 1 or Borders qualifier.
+Winner Group 2 v Second placed in Group 1.

-The semi-finals and final will be played on the same day at a venue determined by the Masterton-Committee in consultation with any sponsor.
+The semi-finals and final will be played on 20 July 2025 (reserve date 27 July) at Goldenacre or on a date and at a venue determined by the Masterton-Committee.